Warbonnet Blackbird Hammock and XLC 2014 Review

 Disclosure of material connection: The author (Derek Hansen) was provided with a free sample from the manufacturer for testing and evaluation purposes.
 The comments in this post (written & spoken) are of my own opinion, which I formed after personally handling the gear.
 I was under no obligation to publish a review of this item.

-70 thoughts on “Warbonnet Blackbird Hammock and XLC 2014 Review”
+70 responses to “Warbonnet Blackbird Hammock and XLC 2014 Review”

 I added the lightweight aluminum Dutch quilt hooks to make hanging my UQ a breeze.